-Guinea-Bissau has also not been able to fulfill its reporting obligations to UN treaty bodies, having only reported to the Committee on the Elimination of All forms of Discrimination against Women (CEDAW) and the Committee on the Rights of the Child (CRC), in 2009 and 2012, respectively.
-Reports are due to the to the Committee on Economic, Social and Cultural Rights (since 1994), the Committee on the Elimination of Racial Discrimination (since 2011), Human Rights Committee (on civil and political rights) (since 2012), the Committee on the Elimination of Discrimination against Women (since 2014), the Committee against Torture (since 2014), the Committee on the Rights of Persons with Disabilities (since 2016) and the Committee on the Rights of the Child (since 2019).
+Guinea-Bissau has also not been able to fulfil its reporting obligations to UN treaty bodies, having only reported to the Committee on the Elimination of All forms of Discrimination against Women (CEDAW) and the Committee on the Rights of the Child (CRC), in 2009 and 2012, respectively.
+In June 2024, with the project's support, another report was submitted to the CRC.
+In October 2024, a report was submitted to the Reports are still due to the to the Committee on Economic, Social and Cultural Rights and to the Human Rights Committee. (since 1994) Reports are still due to the Committee (on eivil and political rights since 2012), the Committee on the Elimination against Women (since 2014), the Committee against Torture (since 2014), and the Committee on the Rights of Persons with Disabilities (since 2016) and the Committee on the Rights of the Child (since 2019).